Popara5/Azure-storage-Account/README.md

 Click "+ Container".

 Enter a name for your container (e.g., mycontainer).
+Container name do not have to be globally unique as storage account.
+You can use dashes in the container name if you want to as well. "my-container" Remember to enable anonymous access to object because we did disabled public anonymoue access at the account level.

 Choose the public access level (Private, Blob, or Container).